 Desi cow milk can be used to make high quality desi products; desi ghee, dahi, shreekhand, chaach, chhena, malai and khoa.
 Sweets made of organic desi milk products have nutritional value.

-Some of the Benefits of Desi Cow Milk and its different products are:
+Some of the Health Benefits of Desi Cow Milk and its different products are:

 - As per Ayurvedic treatment, Cow Ghee helps in the growth and development of Children’s brain